-In addition, as payments and other collections of principal are received with respect to the underlying mortgage loans, the remaining mortgage pool backing the certificates may exhibit an increased concentration with respect to number and affiliation of borrowers and geographic location.
+In addition, the composition of the mortgage pool may change if the mortgage loan seller repurchases or substitutes for an underlying mortgage loan due to a defect in any mortgage file or a breach of any of its representations and warranties that materially and adversely affects the value of any underlying mortgage loan (including any foreclosure property acquired in respect of any foreclosed mortgage loan) or any interests of the holders of any class of certificates.
+Further, as payments and other collections of principal are received with respect to the underlying mortgage loans, the remaining mortgage pool backing the certificates may exhibit an increased concentration with respect to number and affiliation of borrowers and geographic location.

-See "Yield and Maturity Considerations-Yield Considerations-Rate and Timing of Principal Payments" in this information circular.
+See "Description of the Underlying Mortgage Loans-Cures, Repurchases and Substitutions" and "Yield and Maturity Considerations-Yield Considerations-Rate and Timing of Principal Payments" in this information circular.